hasura/learn-graphql/tutorials/database/mssql/tutorial-site/content/installation/3-installing-mssql-linux.md

 ---
 title: "MS SQL Server on Linux"
 metaTitle: "Installing MSSQL on Linux | MSSQL Tutorial"
-metaDescription: "Learn how to install MSSQL Server and connect to server on Linux by following this step by step instructions guide"
+metaDescription: "Learn how to install MSSQL Server and connect to the server on Linux by following this step by step instructions guide"
 ---

-This guide walks you through installing MS SQL Server 2019 on Ubuntu 16.04, and then connecting to `sqlcmd` utility to run sql queries on the database.
+This guide walks you through installing MS SQL Server 2019 on Ubuntu 16.04, and then connecting to the `sqlcmd` utility to run SQL queries on the database.

 ## Prerequisite